 The most widely known Dettol product is its antibacterial disinfectant which is a light brown (similar to tea without milk in it) until it is diluted with water when it turns milky white and has a tarry smell.

 - Multipurpose disinfectant spray

 What to do if your cat has been exposed to Dettol

-- Dermal: Remove the cat’s collar, wet the coat with warm water and apply glycerol, followed by liquid dish soap (Fairy Liquid, Dawn, Morning Fresh), rinse well.
+- Dermal: Remove the cat’s collar, wet the coat with warm water, and apply glycerol, followed by liquid dish soap (Fairy Liquid, Dawn, Morning Fresh), and rinse well.
 If you cannot safely bathe the cat, wrap it in a towel and immediately go to the vet.

 - Oral: Administer demulcents (milk or eggs), which are substances that relieve irritation to the mucous membranes in the mouth by forming a protective film and transport the cat to the veterinarian.

 - Ocular: Rinse the eyes with isothermic isotonic saline.